syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 {% endtabs %}

 >**NOTE**
-* OnMonthCellLoaded event triggered for current month dates only.
+* The OnMonthCellLoaded event is triggered for the current month dates only.
-* VisibleDates count in the MonthChanged event  based on the current month dates only.
+* The VisibleDates count in the MonthChanged event depends on the current month dates only.

 ## YearView